prtkgpt/questdb.io/docs/packages/binaries.md

 ---
 title: Binaries
-description: Install QuestDB from compiled binaries.
+description:
+  Instructions explaining how to install and use QuestDB from compiled binaries for most operating systems.
 ---

 QuestDB comes with an executable `questdb.exe` for Windows, and script